goldmansachs/obevo-kata/internal/doc/kata.md

 For that, you will need Maven, which you can download from [here](https://archive.apache.org/dist/maven/maven-3/3.5.0/binaries/apache-maven-3.5.0-bin.zip)

-# Kata Folder Structure Overview
+# Part B: File Overview
 Let's review the files in your project.

 Files you should ignore: